 It is impossible to eliminate all threats from past and present land use, but we have established protective land use restrictions that dramatically reduce our exposure to certain contaminants.
 We are well equipped to prevent future land uses that could further increase our susceptibility to aquifer contamination.
 Our key regulations include Board of Health Floor Drain Regulations, Water Resource Protection Bylaws, and the Water Resource District Zoning Map.
-The Bylaws and Maps are available online at the Town's Website www.bellinghamma.org.
+The Bylaws, Ordinances, and Maps are available online at the Town's Website www.bellinghamma.org.

 Our Zone II drinking water well recharge areas extend into Medway, Franklin, Milford, and Wrentham and are all protected by local bylaws except in Milford.
-Annually, we send a letter to the Town of Milford asking them to add our Zone II to their water protection district and some progress has been made, but to date our Zone II areas within the borders of the Town of Milford do not have bylaw or zoning protection.
+We have requested the Town of Milford consider adding our Zone II to their water protection district.
+To date our Zone II areas within the borders of the Town of Milford do not have bylaw or zoning protection.
+The Zone II area of a few Blackstone and Franklin wells extend into Bellingham.
+The Blackstone and Franklin Zone II areas are covered by our Water Resource District Map and protective bylaws and regulations

-Is our water pure?
+Is our drinking water pure?

 No. Pure water would be only hydrogen and oxygen, the compound H_2O .
-Drinking water, including bottled water you may purchase, can be expected to contain at least small amounts of some contaminants.
+Drinking water can be expected to contain small amounts of some contaminants.
+This is also true for bottled water you may purchase.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-Sources of drinking water (tap water and bottled water) include rivers, lakes, reservoirs, streams, and wells.
+Sources of drinking water (tap water and bottled water) include rivers, lakes, reservoirs, streams, springs, and wells.
 As water travels over land or through the ground, it dissolves naturally occurring minerals and radioactive materials, and can be polluted by animal and human activity.
-More information on contaminants and potential health effects can be obtained by calling the US Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
+More information on contaminants and potential health effects can be obtained by calling the US Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791) or on their website.